idan-nave/OnBoardly/doc/OnBoarding Project Specification.md

 ### **5. SQL Database Setup and DAO Layer (1 minute)**
 - **Speaker**: Junior 3
 - **Content**:
-  - **Database Setup**: We use an SQL database to store user, team, and process data.
+  - **Database Setup**: We use an SQL database to store user, department, and process data.
   - **DAO Layer**: The DAO (Data Access Object) layer is responsible for database operations like `create`, `read`, `update`, and `delete`.

 **Code Snippet: UserDAO.java (DAO Layer)**